Email & Password

-Although there are many shared diagnoses affecting both men and women, there are other factors which can cause male hair loss, so we explore it in a separate blog.
+Although there are many shared diagnoses affecting both men and women, there are other factors that can cause male hair loss, so we explore it in a separate blog.

 Establishing the correct cause of hair loss is important as this will determine which treatment options are available.
 Hair loss can occur as an isolated health problem or may occur as a symptom of an underlying medical condition.
 Answering the following questions can help differentiate the two: